briandfoy/rakudo-star-chocolatey/README.md

 	env TESTDIR=cooked_templates prove

 Move the files from _cooked\_templates_ into the top level of the directory.
 Commit those files to the repo.
+Get rid of any previous _.nupkg_ files because the last step expects to find only one.

 Pack the distro: